 For the last couple of days, we have been discussing one essay tip every day.
 I have illustrated each of these super useful essay tips with examples from students’ essays.
 I hope you have enjoyed them.
-For those of you who missed some of them, here is a compilation of the links of all of the blog posts at one place.
+Here is a compilation of the links of all of the blog posts in one place for those of you who missed some of them.

 To sum up, creating compelling and persuasive MBA admission essays is a skill that can be acquired with careful thought and preparation.
-To choose your best stories/ experiences, you need to devote significant amount of time in reflecting on your professional aspirations and life experiences.
-After selecting your stories, organize them coherently, and flesh them out with relevant details, keeping in mind all the above mentioned guidelines/ tips.
+To choose your best stories/ experiences, you need to devote a significant amount of time to reflect on your professional aspirations and life experiences.
+After selecting your stories, organize them coherently, and flesh them out with relevant details, keeping in mind all the above-mentioned guidelines/ tips.
 Remember, the essence of writing is rewriting.
 So you must revise your essays multiple times to ensure that all the pieces of your story fit together, and then proofread them for any grammar, punctuation, or spelling errors.
 Lastly, get your essays reviewed by a friend because a second perspective can help you determine if your story is engaging and persuasive enough to the reader.
-I am confident that by following this structured approach, you will transform your stories into memorable essays that will help you secure admission in your chosen school.
+I am confident that by following this structured approach, you will transform your stories into memorable essays that will help you secure admission to your chosen school.